StaticScript/StaticScript.github.io/docs/guide/index.en-US.md

 ## What is StaticScript?

-StaticScript is a statically typed and strongly typed programming language, syntactically like TypeScript.
+StaticScript is a statically typed programming language, syntactically like TypeScript.

 ## Contributing